Frankenstein (1910 film): Production

+The creation of the monster scene involved the burning of a dummy while manipulating its arms and head, and then reversing the footage to show the creature taking shape from nothingness by bringing together ashes and fumes.

-The film was reported in the Edison Kinetogram as having a length of 975 feet, giving it a runtime of approximately sixteen minutes at silent film rates (16 FPS), or closer to eleven minutes at modern rates (24 FPS).
+The film was reported in the Edison Kinetogram as having a length of 975 feet, giving it a runtime of approximately 16 minutes at silent film rates (16 FPS), or closer to eleven minutes at modern rates (24 FPS).